srinivasyadav18/xapian-gsoc-plan/proposal.rst

 .. to clearly identify that code (and keep existing licensing and copyright
 .. details intact), and to check with the mentors that it is OK to use.

-I am using the existing xapian-headers.i and xapian-head.i from xapian, apart from them I am not using any other.
+I am using the existing xapian-headers.i and xapian-head.i from xapian.

 References :
     Sample prototype for how rewrapping is done - https://github.com/srinivasyadav18/xapian-gsoc-plan